revou-fsse-3/module-2-aldinazwany/week-4/README.md

 ![Myimage](./assets2/1.2%20Sign%20up%20using%20email.JPG)

-b.
-Connect netlify to your github project and auto deployment on Github with Netlify
+**B. Connect netlify to your github project and auto deployment on Github with Netlify**

 1. After you login, choose add new site and select 'import an existing project '
 ![Myimage](./assets2/2.1%20Import%20project.JPG)

-**2. Select deploy with Github**
+2. Select deploy with Github

 ![Myimage](./assets2/2.2%20Deploy%20with%20Github.JPG)